jakkso/vehicular/README.md

 best place to look for a good deal on used bikes is craigslist.
 In order to jump on a deal, you've got to constantly troll craigslist for new posts.

-However, I like to automate things when I can, so I wrote this little CLI app to keep track of searches.
+However, I like to automate things when I can, so I wrote this little CLI app to search for me.
 It uses [feedparser](https://github.com/kurtmckee/feedparser) to sort through craigslist rss feeds and sends you an email notification when it finds new matches.